cmlykke/rime-liuma/instructions/TUTORIAL.md

 writing individual characters, but whole words using relatively few keystrokes.
 In liuma, you do that by following the pattern below, using the characters 4-code.
-In order to write the multi-character words you therefore have to remember the 13 special shapes.
+In order to write the multi-character words you therefore have to remember the 13 special shapes/elements.

 ## Two-character words:
 You write the first two strokes (one letter) and last two strokes (one letter)